edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0011-DeviceService-Rest-API.md

 | Field name | Description
 | --- | ---
-| *device* | The name of the Device from which the Readings are taken
+| *deviceName* | The name of the Device from which the Readings are taken
+| *profileName* | The name of the Profile describing the Device
 | *origin* | The time at which the Event was created
 | *readings* | An array of Readings